AndrewGuerrero/ng-caryll/content/effective_cpp.md

 #### `const` Member Functions

+Using `const` in member functions can help:

 - Make the interface of a `class` easier to understand.
-- Improve performance by passing objects by reference-to-`const`
+- Improve performance by passing objects by reference-to-`const`.

 Non-`const` member functions can be overloaded with `const` counterparts.
 Often, the code duplication is worth it.